How do I identify earthworms?

 OPAL Earthworm Guide

 This key to the common species of UK earthworms only and covers less than half of UK earthworm species.
 It is not a sufficiently detailed identification key for the purpose of the National Earthworm Recording Scheme.
 Few British species can be reliably identified from live specimens in the field.
+For more information about the limitations of this ID resource please see our Limitations of the OPAL Earthworm Guide for Speices Identification webpage.

 The Earthworm Society of Britain (ESB) runs earthworm identification workshops where you can learn how to identify British earthworms.
 These are suitable for anyone interested in learning how to identify earthworms using a microscope and identification key.
 You can find out more about more about this on our Earthworm Identification Training webpage.
 Please check out our upcoming events and our Facebook Page for more details.